 MP for Gosport

-Dame Caroline Dinenage is the Conservative MP for Gosport, first elected in 2010.
-She sits on the Culture, Media and Sport Committee and the Liaison Committee, and since 2025 has served on the Courts (Remote Hearings) Bill committee.
-Earlier in her parliamentary career she has also served on the Women and Equalities Committee and the Panel of Chairs, reflecting a broad commitment to parliamentary scrutiny and committee work.
+Dame Caroline Dinenage has been the Conservative MP for Gosport since 2010.
+She currently sits on the Culture, Media and Sport Committee and the Liaison Committee, and is a member of the Courts (Remote Hearings) Bill committee as of 2025.
+Across her parliamentary career she has taken on a range of committee roles and is noted for strong party loyalty coupled with a centrist outlook.

-Declared financial interests include gifts, benefits and hospitality from UK sources (seven entries) and earnings from employment (one entry, with ongoing paid employment).
+Declared financial interests include gifts, benefits and hospitality from UK sources (eight entries) and paid employment (one entry, ongoing).

 Generated 21 February 2026